 The Board has established the following committees: Audit Committee, Remuneration Committee and Nomination Committee.
-The members of the three committees are Abu Bakar bin Mohd Taib (Non-executive Chairman) and Seah Boon Chin (Non-executive Director).
+The members of the three committees are all the three Non-executive Directors (including Azlinda Ezrina binti Ariffin since June 2022).
 Abu Bakar bin Mohd Taib chairs the Audit Committee, Remuneration Committee and Nomination Committee.

-The Audit Committee normally meets twice a year and has responsibility for, amongst other things, planning and reviewing the annual report and accounts and interim statements.
+The Audit Committee normally meets at least once a year and has responsibility for, amongst other things, planning and reviewing the annual report and accounts and interim statements.
 It is also responsible for ensuring that an effective system of internal control is maintained.
 The ultimate responsibility for reviewing and approving the annual financial statements and interim statements remains with the Board.